 Many board games have great educational value, so why not hold a regular family game night?
 Here are our favourite board games that will support your child's verbal reasoning skills.

 Once your child feels confident with verbal reasoning questions, they’ll be ready to put their knowledge to the test.
-Practice tests will help your child build confidence working under exam conditions.
+11 plus practice tests will help your child build confidence working under exam conditions.
 They’re also a great way to consolidate learning and highlight any knowledge gaps that need further study.

 Preparing for school entrance exams?
 Get your child's roadmap to exam success with Atom Home.
 Atom has everything you need to get prepared, in one package.

-Know what to revise with clear weekly plans tailored to your target schools
+Know what to revise with weekly learning plans for your child's target school